 You can use this question to understand whether or not your candidate has prepared themselves properly.
 You’ll also be able to assess their general sales knowledge and strategic mindset when it comes to interacting with your prospects.

 - How do you see yourself fitting into the team?

-It’s crucial that your inside sales candidates have a clear understanding of their role within the team, and of what it is that they need to achieve.
+Your inside sales candidates must have a clear understanding of their role within the team and of what it is that they need to achieve.
 Your candidate’s answer here will show whether or not they understand their role.

 - What has been your greatest professional success so far?

-This is a fun question which will encourage your inside sales candidate to open up and share more about their own professional history.
-You’ll also get a glimpse of how your candidate defines success, and you’ll then be able to verify whether or not you’re aligned, in that sense.
+This is a fun question that will encourage your inside sales candidate to open up and share more about their own professional history.
+You’ll also get a glimpse of how your candidate defines success, and you’ll then be able to verify whether or not you’re aligned in that sense.